How to stop Apple from rejecting your App Store preview videos

 TEST THE LINE, BUT ALWAYS BACK UP

-Kacper Chwaliński, ASO manager at Huuuge Games, told me in a conversation: “Plain screenshots [and app previews] are a 100% safe solution, but probably aren’t the best choice from a business perspective.”
+Kacper Chwaliński, ASO manager at Huuuge Games, summed it up perfectly: “Plain screenshots [and app previews] are a 100% safe solution, but probably aren’t the best choice from a business perspective.”

 A practical example from the game Love and Passion by Goodgame Studios shows part of the original video and part of the backup app preview video.